Onboardbase/securelog-scan/README.md

 Replace `your-cli-command` with the actual name of your CLI tool.

-## 4. Ensure Husky Runs on Install
+## 4. Ensure husky runs on install

 To ensure Husky is set up automatically when installing dependencies, add the following to your `package.json`: